Uitgelogd

 Please note: ABN AMRO is not obliged to process your request.

-When requesting a documentary collection for the first time please call Trade Sales first on +31 (0)10 - 402 47 65 (local rates apply).
+When requesting a Documentary Collection for the first time please call Trade Finance Operations first on +31 (0)10 - 402 47 65 (local rates apply).

 Documentary Collection features

-Please note: a Documentary Collection is a means of payment, not a guarantee for payment by the importer.
-The exporter will still bear the risk of the importer not paying for the goods.
-The banks involved do not undertake a payment obligation.
-They will only undertake a payment obligation when an 'aval’ is provided, which consists of the collecting bank guaranteeing a bill of exchange for payment on the maturity date.
+A Documentary Collection is a means of payment, not a guarantee for payment by the importer.
+The exporter bears the risk of the importer failing to pay.
+The banks involved do not assume a payment obligation.
+They will only assume a payment obligation when an ‘aval’ is provided.
+This is when the collecting bank guarantees a bill of exchange on the maturity date.
+Take a look at the information answering the frequently asked question ‘What are the different types of Documentary Collection?’.

 Parties involved

-• Drawer: the exporter and principal for the Documentary Collection.
+• Drawer: the exporter and party applying for the Documentary Collection.

-• Drawee: the importer to whom the Documentary Collection is submitted.
+• Drawee: the importer receiving the Documentary Collection.

 • Remitting bank: the bank to which the exporter submits the collection order.
 This bank subsequently sends the trade documents with instructions to the collecting bank.